lcdb/lcdb-wf/docs/conda.rst

 If you don't already have conda installed and the Bioconda channel set up, see the `Bioconda docs <https://bioconda.github.io>`_ for details.

-If you don't already have `mamba <https://github.com/mamba-org/mamba>`_, you can install it into your base conda environment with:

-.. code-block:: bash

-    conda install -c conda-forge mamba
+You'll also need `mamba <https://github.com/mamba-org/mamba>`_.
 Mamba is a drop-in replacement for conda that is faster and more robust.
 In fact, it is now the default conda front-end for Snakemake.
+If you don't already have mamba, you can install it into your base conda environment with:

+.. code-block:: bash

+    conda install -n base -c conda-forge mamba

+Building the environments
+-------------------------

-**It is recommended that you create a separate environment directory for each project**.
+**It is recommended that you create a separate environment directory for each project**, rather than a single environment for all projects.
 That way you can update packages in each project independently of any others, and yet the environment will always be close at hand.
 This is an especially good practice in shared space as others can easily find and activate the environment specific to the project.

-Building the environments
--------------------------

 .. note::